-The Corby area has 24 primary schools (one of the top being Our Lady of Walsingham Catholic Primary School with 15% of pupils achieving at a higher standard).
+The Buckingham area has 16 primary schools (one of the top being Padbury Church of England School with 19% of pupils achieving at a higher standard).

 From their latest Oftsed report:

-The Corby local authority has an average of % of students meeting the expected standards in reading, writing, and maths at primary school age (vs England's average of 65%).
-And has an average of % achieving higher standard (vs England's average of 11%).
+The Buckingham local authority has an average of 66% of students meeting the expected standards in reading, writing, and maths at primary school age (vs England's average of 65%).
+And has an average of 12% achieving higher standard (vs England's average of 11%).

-The Corby area has 7 secondary schools (one of the top being Corby Business Academy with 31% of pupils achieving grade 5 or above in English and Maths GCSEs).
+The Buckingham area has 6 secondary schools (one of the top being Buckingham School with 29% of pupils achieving grade 5 or above in English and Maths GCSEs).

 From their latest Oftsed report:

-The Corby local authority has an average of % of students achieving grade 5 or above in English and Maths GCSEs (vs England's average of 43%).
-And has an average of % of students either staying in education or entering employment after GCSEs (vs England's average of 94%).
+The Buckingham local authority has an average of 60% of students achieving grade 5 or above in English and Maths GCSEs (vs England's average of 43%).
+And has an average of 97% of students either staying in education or entering employment after GCSEs (vs England's average of 94%).

-65% of Corby schools have received at least a 'Good' Ofsted rating, with 4 schools receiving an 'Outstanding' rating in their last evaluation.
+75% of Buckingham schools have received at least a 'Good' Ofsted rating, with 4 schools receiving an 'Outstanding' rating in their last evaluation.